Wix vs Shopify vs Squarespace — The Essential Comparison

 Product options and variants

-In terms of how many products you can sell on your store, Shopify and Squarespace beat Wix.
-While the latter restricts the number of products you can sell to 50,000, Shopify and Squarespace place no restrictions on how many items you can list.
+In terms of how many products you can sell on your store, Shopify wins.
+While Wix and Squarespace restrict the number of products you can sell to 50,000 and 10,000 respectively, Shopify places no restrictions on how many items you can list.e

 But what about creating options and variants for these products?